 The Administrator should clearly establish criteria for including and excluding Submitters.
 The criteria should consider any issues arising from the location of the Submitter, if in a different jurisdiction to the Administrator.
-These criteria should be available to any relevant Regulatory Authorities, if any, and Published or Made Available to in order to reflect the time value of money as accurately as possible.
+These criteria should be available to any relevant Regulatory Authorities, if any, and Published or Made Available to Stakeholders.
+Any provisions related to changes in composition, including notice periods should be made clear.